DiabloHorn/boot_loader_reversing/README.md

 Wraps calls to a target directory and the files within with fuse.
 Can be used to print read and write calls.

 `python wrap_directory.py target mountpoint`

+**emulate_partial.py**
+Creates an 'image' of a disk by storing only the read sectors, is also able to emulate boot process.
+It defaults to 'imaging' mode when `--emulate` is not given.

+Imaging mode:
+    `python emulate_partial.py ~/disk-images/ mountpoint/`

+Emulation mode:
+    `python emulate_partial.py --emulate ~/disk-images/ mountpoint/`

 ## References